aki2o/emacs-pophint/README.md

 ![demo2](image/demo2.png)

 If you push the shown alphabet, cursol is moved to the point like the following.
+The following is in the case that pushed "yj".
+Large alphabet is shown, but inputing small alphabet is OK.

 ![demo3](image/demo3.png)